cyberkrunk/culturednyc/src/posts/2019-10-12-barry-harris-at-the-village-vanguard.md

 ---
 title: "Barry Harris at the Village Vanguard"
 date: "2019-10-12"
+author: "Chester Jankowski"
 categories:
   - "music"
 tags:
   - "jazz"
 coverImage: "IMG_3437.jpg"
+description: "Our review of the Barry Harris Trio at the Village Vanguard."
 ---

 How early do you have to arrive to be the first in line at the [Village Vanguard](https://villagevanguard.com/)?
 I found out last weekend, two nights in a row.
 The first set at the Vanguard starts at 8:30, and the doors open at 7:30.
 On Saturday night, we gambled that 6:45 would be early enough.
 And it was, but just barely, because the line began forming behind us within a few minutes.
 We always run into nice people on line at the Vanguard.
 We met Dan, who had flown in from Detroit just to catch [Barry Harris](http://barryharris.com/).
 Dan is a Barry Harris superfan, but not a musician himself.